mikeizbicki/ucr-cs100/textbook/C++/templates/README.md

 Since templates run at compile time, they take more build time but are more safe(more on this later).

 There are two types of macros: “Object-like” macros that take no arguments, and “function-like” macros that can be defined to accept arguments.
-To specify an Object-like macro, you would write #define followed by an identifier name and a string or numerics.
+To specify an Object-like macro, you would write #define followed by an identifier name and a string or numeric.
 When the preprocessor sees this it will substitute each occurrence of that macro in source code.

 Here is a basic example program using macros: